-We have made forward-looking statements in this document and in documents that are incorporated by reference in this document that are subject to risks business diversification future economic performance the combined company the timetable for completing the merger future acquisitions management's plans business portfolios
+We have made forward-looking statements in this document and in documents that are incorporated by reference in this document that are subject to risks and uncertainties.
+Forward-looking statements include information concerning possible or assumed future actions, events or results of operations of AlliedSignal, Honeywell and the combined company, generally.
+Forward-looking statements include the information in this document, specifically, regarding: